A former shared owner / chartered accountant explains some hidden costs of subletting a shared ownership home

 Estate Agent Fees

 You can assume things will go wrong.
 The microwave breaks down.
 A difficult, awkward lightbulb needs replacing.
 Your tenant can’t seem to work the heating.
 Your tenant misses a payment.
 If you’re quite handy, and live nearby, then you might not mind the all-hours phone calls from tenants.
 However, most people don’t want the hassle and so will ask an estate agent to provide management of the property alongside the marketing for rent.
 This generally starts at 10% of the rent plus VAT (if you’re lucky).
-We think it pays dividends not to have the hassle – and you can include this in your Profit/Loss.
+We think it pays dividends not to have the hassle – and you can include the cost in your Profit/Loss.

 As well as a monthly fee, estate agents will charge various one-off fees at the commencement of a contract including: professional cleaning, inventory check, tenancy agreement fee, and rent deposit registration.